 This course explores how development practice has affected the people it aims to help.
 Case studies allow students to learn about and consider the strengths and weaknesses of strategies promoting popular participation, gender equity, small-scale business, local knowledge and democratic reform.
 Students are also introduced to critiques of various approaches to development and an anthropological analysis of development institutions.
-Prerequisites: ANTH 110 or DEVS 200; ANTH 220 or 223 is recommended.
-Closed to students who have successfully completed ANTH 365.
+Prerequisites: ANTH 110 or ANTH 111 and 112 or DEVS 201, 202; ANTH 223 is recommended.
 Three credits.
-Not offered 2009-2010.
+Not offered 2011-2012.